 - Enforce existing legislation by establishing linkages between clubs, municipal sports departments and municipal environmental departments to ensure that environmental best practice for artificial turf playing fields is followed

-- Make an individualised ‘Microplastic Reduction Action Plan’ for each artificial grass playing fields
+- Make an individualised ‘Microplastic Reduction Action Plan’ for your artificial grass playing field

-– Distribute our resolution to anyone who may be interested.
-You can download a copy here:
+– Please distribute our resolution ‘Microplastic Pollution from Artificial Grass Sports Fields‘ to anyone who may be interested.